Appeals court determines asylum seeker has right to hearing

-WASHINGTON (AP) — A federal appeals court in California has determined that a Sri Lankan man who is a member of the Tamil ethnic minority has the right to go before a judge after failing an initial asylum screening.
+WASHINGTON (AP) — A federal appeals court in California determined Thursday that a Sri Lankan man who is a member of the Tamil ethnic minority has the right to go before a judge after failing an initial asylum screening.

-The decision Thursday could have major implications for those seeking asylum, and could further clog the immigration court system.
+The decision could have major implications for those seeking asylum, and could further clog the immigration court system that has a massive backlog.
+It’s also another legal loss for the Trump administration’s efforts to restrict immigration, delivered by a three-judge panel in the 9th Circuit Court of Appeals — the same region Trump has railed against in the past as an “activist court.”

-The 46-year-old man said he was jailed and tortured for his political activity during the civil war and escaped, eventually arriving in the United States via Mexico.
-He asked for asylum, but did not pass his initial screening, known as a “credible fear” interview.
-He was placed into deportation proceedings.
+Vijayakumar Thuraissigiam, 46, said he was jailed and tortured for political activity during the civil war between the government of Sri Lanka and the Liberation Tigers of Tamil Eelam, according to court documents.
+He fled the country in 2016, after he was tortured again by intelligence officers, he said in court papers.
+He crossed the U.S.-Mexico border on Feb.
+17, 2017 where he was arrested by a Border Patrol agent 25 yards into the U.S.

-The American Civil Liberties Union sued on his behalf.
-A three-judge panel in San Francisco agreed he has a right to go before a judge.
+He requested asylum.
+But he did not pass his initial screening, a “credible fear” interview where he had to show a well-founded fear of persecution, torture or death if he were to return to his home country.
+The interviews are meant to be inclusive; nearly 90 percent of all asylum seekers pass their initial interview, and then are generally released into the country where they await court proceedings.
+The number of asylum seekers has ballooned in recent years, and immigration officials say it’s in part because migrants know they will be able to live and work in the U.S. while their cases play out.
+That process could take years, in part because the immigration court has a backlog of more than 700,000 cases.
+In the end, most people do not end up receiving asylum.

 Most Read Nation & World Stories